Links on Android Authority may earn us a commission. Learn more.

 Loads of phones come with dual cameras these days.
-The technology is standard on high-end smartphones from companies like Samsung, LG, Motorola, and Huawei.
 There are also plenty of budget-friendly dual-camera handsets available, so you can capture those fancy bokeh images without breaking the bank.

-Even though more and more phones are now adding triple cameras on the back, the dual camera phones can still take excellent photos, thanks in part to better hardware and more advanced software features.
+Even though more phones are now adding more than two shooters to the back, the dual camera phones can still take excellent photos, thanks in part to better hardware and more advanced software features.
 If you’re in the market for a phone with a dual-camera setup, keep reading.
 You’ll find the best ones you can get at different price points below.

 Samsung Galaxy Note 9: the best sub-$1000 dual camera phone

 The Samsung Galaxy Note 9 has two cameras on the back — the exact same set of dual 12MP sensors as the older Galaxy S9 Plus, including the wide-angle dual-aperture lenses it debuted.
 Like the one on the S9 Plus, the Note 9’s primary lens can alternate between f/1.5 and f/2.4 for taking better photos in various lighting conditions.
 The other sensor is a telephoto lens.
 The cameras can also capture 4K 60fps videos and can be create Samsung’s AR Emojis.

 The Galaxy Note 9 is one of the most powerful smartphones around, with the latest and greatest Snapdragon 845 or Exynos 9810 chipset under the hood (depending on the region) and 6GB or 8GB of RAM.
 The handset is equipped with a large 6.4-inch curved display, packs a big 4,000mAh battery, and is IP68 rated.